November 23, 2013

 Ben: Our listeners are beasts.
 And beastesses.

 Jordan: Beastess.
 Love it.
 For testosterone production, which testosterone, as we all may know, exist in men and women.
 It's the sex and aggression hormone.
 It is not the male hormone by any means necessary.
 Your testosterone affects your sex drive in a big way.
-And so doing compound exercises, doing weightlifting, things like burpees, chin-ups, squats are really good for drive.
+And so doing compound exercises, doing weightlifting, things like burpees, chin-ups, squats are really good for libido.
 Going in and doing bicep curls with five-pound weights won't have as much of an effect on your sex drive as doing weighted squats, especially for men.
 For the cardiovascular health, for greater stamina, I also recommend doing cardio doing whatever it is, the elliptical, or rock climbing, whatever gets your heart racing for extended periods of time.
 As Ben already alluded to, you'll need them for the longer sessions of sex that you'll be into after these sex-specific exercises.

 So the PC muscle exercises, it's relatively know.
 The conversation started, or has been start about this in modern society, and they're great for kind of an introductory level, like a beginner.
 And for a lot of people, those training wheels will be necessary.
 If you feel relatively disconnected from your cock or from your vagina and you don't have as much of a relationship with the PC muscle, which has been said is that muscle that when you clench it, it stops the flow of urine.
 We can all mentally rehearse that, do a couple pulses right now to get a relationship with it.
 There's some validity in having, at least for the first couple weeks, doing the pulses or doing the clench and hold to get it kind of at a baseline level of health or strength.